Best Concrete Mix For Garage Floor: The Ultimate Guide

 4,000 | 1:2.:3 | Exteriors, Heavy Loads, Cold Climates | Commercial Foundations & Footings, Commercial Space Floors, Driveways in Cold Climates, Patios & Decks, etc. |

-From the above you can see that a concrete mix ratio of 1:2.5:3 is ideal for garage floors.
+The above shows that a concrete mix ratio of 1:2.5:3 is ideal for garage floors.

-The best concrete mix for garage floor is the one which has the correct concrete strength (psi).
+The best concrete mix for the garage floor is the one that has the correct concrete strength (psi).

 The 2021 International Code Council (ICC) under Chapter 4, Section R402.2 and Table R402.2 lists the “Minimum Specified Compressive Strength” for garage floor slabs as: